The SuperCoulter Samurai™ is introduced.

 New website design rolled out.

-Introduced patent-pending mud scrapers on rolling basket attachments.
+Introduced patented mud scrapers on rolling basket attachments.

 After outgrowing its Aberdeen facility, Summers constructs a larger building nearby for assembly, parts and distribution.